rsimmonsjr/axiom/README.md

   * New methods `send_new` and `try_send_new` are available to shorten boilerplate.
   * Added a named system actor, `System`, that is started as the 1st actor in an `ActorSystem`.
   * Added a method `system_actor_aid` to easily look up the `System` actor.
+  * BREAKING CHANGE: `MessageContent` was unintentionally public and is now private.
 * 2019-08-11: 0.0.7
   * Simplified some of the casts and cleaned up code.
   * Fixed issues related to major bug in fixed in `secc-0.0.9`